 A list of readings and resources is posted on Moodle.
-You must complete the assigned readings before class each week.
-On certain weeks, you will be required to submit a 1-page critique of one of the assigned readings.
-Additionally, one or two students in each group will act as Discussion Facilitators each week.
+You must complete the assigned readings before class each week and bring annotated bibliographies with you to class.
+On certain weeks, you will be required to submit a 1-2page critique of one of the assigned readings in lieu of the annotated bibliographies.
+Additionally, one or two students in each group will act as Discussion Facilitators each week and submit questions or prompts that demonstrate how they will ensure that their group makes applications, connections and extensions between and among the research discussed and their own teaching and learning experience.